Rajveer173/Rajveer173/README.md

 ## Rajveer Kharadepatil

-Software engineer and data science student — B.Tech CSE '27 · B.S.
-Data Science, IIT Madras.
+Software engineer and data science student.
 Backend systems in TypeScript and Python, and applied NLP research on tokenization and LLMs.

-Previously React Developer at Caskey.
-Open to SDE / ML internships, Jan – Jun 2027.

 <br>